Underdog Fantasy promo code CBSSPORTS2: New play $5, get $50 offer for NFL Week 2 picks, Week 3 college football predictions

 Underdog Fantasy offers a play $5, get $50 promotion for new users with the Underdog Fantasy bonus code CBSSPORTS2

-The Washington Commanders face the Green Bay Packers on Thursday Night Football as the NFL kicks off Week 2 of the 2025 schedule, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
-An Atlantic Coast Conference clash between the NC State Wolfpack and Wake Forest Demon Deacons gets Week 3 of the college football season underway on Thursday.
+Week 3 of the college football season continues with a handful of games, including a Big 12 matchup between Kansas State and Arizona, while Sunday's NFL slate will feature 13 games, making it the perfect time to use the latest Underdog Fantasy promo code CBSSPORTS2.
+One of Sunday's most intriguing NFL matchups features a rematch of Super Bowl LIX when the Philadelphia Eagles take on the Kansas City Chiefs.
 The Underdog Fantasy promo code varies by location, but includes a potential Play $5, get $50 offer.
 Regardless of your location, using the Underdog Fantasy bonus code CBSSPORTS2 will ensure you get the best Underdog Fantasy promo code available in your state.
 Click here to get the latest Underdog Fantasy promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.